One of the best enclosed 3D printers - the Dremel Digilab 3D45

 An enclosure protects your 3D prints from external elements.
 It lowers the stepper motor noise, contains the 3D printer fumes, and prevents air drafts.
 This enhances the overall print quality.
 In terms of safety, an enclosure protects the hot elements like the hot end and the heated build platform from children and pets.

-What are the downsides of an enclosed 3D printer?
+What Are the Downsides of an Enclosed 3D Printer?

 Enclosed 3D printers tend to cost more than open-frame 3D printers.
 Most of these 3D printers use proprietary software, components, and filaments which also increases the overall cost of the 3D printer.